Frequently Asked Questions

 Taxes may also increase due to new bonds or budget overrides even when values decrea

-No. The valuation notice you receive on or before March 1 of every year is for the upcoming year.
+Depending on property type, real property valuation notices receive on or before March 1 of every year is for the upcoming year.
 A.R.S. § 42-15101 requires the Assessor to notice a year in advance of the actual tax bill.
+Personal property valuation notices mailed on or before August 30 of every year is for the current year per A.R.S. § 42-19006.